ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 **The four “Vs” :**

-- Volume, (Giga, Tera, Peta)
+- Volume, refers to the amount of data
-- Velocity, how fast new data being brought in to the system and analysis performed
+- Velocity,  refers to the speed of data processing
-- Variety: the variability and complexity of data schema(number of types of data).
-The more complex the data schema(s) you have, the higher the probability of them changing along the way, adding more complexity.
+- Variety,refers to the number of types of data
 - Veracity: the level of trust in the data accuracy (provenance); the more diverse sources you have, the more unstructured they are, the less veracity you have.

 **Why DBMSs(database management system) for Distributed Environments:**